Global/Mobile Journalism

 Nisrine, a journalist-reporter/producer from Mount Lebanon, along with others on the competition’s final shortlist, discarded planned videos because of the coronavirus lockdown and shifted instead to filming the impact of the pandemic on their communities.

-The course had been due to be completed by the end of March but Thomson Foundation extended the deadline into April because of the Covid-19 pandemic.
+The course had been due to be completed by the end of March but Thomson Foundation extended the deadline to April because of the Covid-19 pandemic.
 It also issued new guidelines, recommending participants work from home and to make coronavirus the theme of their videos.

-"Rather than abandon the programme because of the lockdowns, we thought it important to highlight how mobile journalism was even more an essential tool for journalism in the circumstances,” says Hosam El Nagar, director of inovation and learning at the foundation.
-"The majority of journalists have a phone with them and it is the one tool that will combine multimedia with connectivity.”
+Rather than abandon the programme because of the lockdowns, we thought it important to highlight how mobile journalism was even more an essential tool for journalism in the circumstances,” says Hosam El Nagar, director of innovation and learning at the foundation.
+The majority of journalists have a phone with them and it is the one tool that will combine multimedia with connectivity.”

 A simple life under lockdown

-Now in its sixth year, the challenge, run in partnership with MojoFest, the world’s longest running smartphone content creators festival, is aimed at helping journalists around the world make better use of their smart phones.
+Now in its sixth year, the challenge run in partnership with MojoFest, the world’s longest running smartphone content creators festival is aimed at helping journalists around the world make better use of their smart phones.
 Participants completed a series of free online courses and, for their final assignment, made a film entirely on their smartphones.

 For her final assignment, Nisrine interviewed a neighbour to produce an outstanding, elegiac film about growing lavender in the mountains above Beirut.